 NUR 5.137 Office

 Dr. Danesh has extensive experience in research operations, administration and research education, including the execution of multi-center clinical trials (phase I-IV investigational drug/device studies and investigator-initiated projects) in hospital and ambulatory care settings.
 She is a mentor to undergraduate and graduate students, and has also mentored research nurses, regulatory specialists and investigators in topics ranging from health care privacy practices in research to FDA audit preparation.
 Dr. Danesh has served as an item writer for the research certification exam (CCRP) for the Society of Clinical Research Associates, and as a Beacon Award for Excellence reviewer for the American Association of Critical-Care Nurses (AACN).
-Dr. Danesh is appointed to the Discovery Network Steering Committee (previously USCIIT) within the Society of Critical Care Medicine, and is a contributing expert for the development of Clinical Practice Guidelines as a member of the American College of Critical Care Medicine Task Force on Recognizing Critical Illness Outside of the ICU (CIO-ICU).
+Dr. Danesh is appointed to the Discovery Network Steering Committee (previously USCIIT) within the Society of Critical Care Medicine, and serves on the American College of Critical Care Medicine task force for the development of clinical practice guidelines for the monitoring and surveillance of critical illness outside the ICU.
+She was elected as a Fellow of the American College of Critical Care Medicine in 2019.

 - PhD, University of Central Florida, Nursing Research